Addiction vulnerability

-Addiction vulnerability is an individual's risk of developing an addiction during their lifetime.
+Addiction vulnerability is an individual's risk of developing an addiction during his or her lifetime.
 There are a range of genetic and environmental risk factors for developing an addiction that vary across the population.
 Genetic and environmental risk factors each account for roughly half of an individual's risk for developing an addiction; the contribution from epigenetic (inheritable traits) risk factors to the total risk is unknown.
 Even in individuals with a relatively low genetic risk, exposure to sufficiently high doses of an addictive drug for a long period of time (e.g., weeks–months) can result in an addiction.
 In other words, anyone can become an individual with a substance use disorder under particular circumstances.
 Research is working toward establishing a comprehensive picture of the neurobiology of addiction vulnerability, including all factors at work in propensity for addiction.

 Three-factor model

 Accepted research now shows that some people have vulnerabilities to addiction and has established a three-factor standard for vulnerability to drug addiction: genetic factors, environmental factors, and repeated exposure to drugs of use.
 Being vulnerable to addiction means there is a factor that makes one individual more likely to develop an addiction than another individual.
 Additionally, many in the science community agree that addiction is not simply just a result of desensitized neural receptors but also a corollary of long-term associated memories (or cues) of substance use and self-administration.
 Vulnerability to addiction has both physiological and biological components.